konz261/kmcp/README.md

   ]
 }
 ```
+KDoc parameter descriptions are type-safe and will throw a compile-time error if you specify a non-existing property.

 Clients can now send a `tools/call` request with a JSON object describing the above schema.
 Invocation and type-safe deserialization will be handled by mcp4k.